-Though there’s some debate over what are considered “green building materials,” it’s hard to debate the sustainability of certain construction materials and practices.
+Though there’s some debate over what are considered “green building materials” there are a number of construction materials that have become established among green builders over the years.
 The Construction Specifications Institute assesses green building materials according to the following criteria:

 Recycled content – Building materials that are made with recycled content (i.e. papercrete, enviroboard, wood-plastic composite).